Consumer Finance Assignments (subject to change)

 • SKIP ALL PERSONALIZATION STEPS at beginning.

-• You must complete the Learn section before taking the test.
-All terms must be mastered to receive a grade for the test.
+• You must complete the Learn, the Flashcards and Matching sections before taking the test.
+All terms must be mastered.

 • In the Learn area, click Options on the top right.
-Select Term and deselect Definition.
+Your options must be set this way for your score to count.
+Answer with term only.

 • Take the test without other tabs or answers open.

-• Send me an email stating you are done.
+• Send me an email with a screenshot of your tests score.
+It should look like the image below.
 Include your Quizlet username in the message.
+Use the subject, Quizlet 7.

 How time affects the value of money